Here are some ideas you can share with your child if he or she motivated to learn some new ways of thinking about connecting with others.

 Pay careful attention to your child’s responses at your efforts to teach.
 Notice if they are discouraged or encouraged to have this kind of support and respond accordingly.
 Let us know how your focus on charisma affects your life or that of your child.

-Our guest blogger, Aaron Weintraub, is an author and director of Kids Cooperate in Tolland, Connecticut.
+Aaron Weintraub, Peace at Home’s Chief Product Officer, is an author and director of Kids Cooperate in Tolland, Connecticut.
 He has worked with children and families with special needs for more than ten years.
 His philosophy of practice is based on respect for individuals and a deep belief that every child can thrive if shown respect, affection, and trust in their innate abilities.
 His biggest and most important job remains helping to raise his three children.